Welcome to today's edition of the Rush 24-7 podcast.

 A crisis is a terrible thing to waste.

-Now it's going to be easy because people are panicked and they want solutions right now.
+So whereas we couldn't get national health care because it was too big a step, now it's going to be easy because people are panicked and they want solutions right now.

-And we want to raise taxes, and we want to regulate even more.
+And we want to raise taxes and we want to regulate even more.

-We want to we want to control education even more, and this crisis is going to give us the opportunity to do so.
+And this crisis is going to give us the opportunity to do so.

 And that's why Obama's not going to come out and offer any words of encouragement to the stock market or the economy in general by offering a promise of stability when he takes office.